opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

 You can find the fall detection ROS2 node python script [here](./opendr_perception/fall_detection_node.py) to inspect the code and modify it as you wish to fit your needs.
 The node makes use of the toolkit's [fall detection tool](../../../../src/opendr/perception/fall_detection/fall_detector_learner.py) whose documentation can be found [here](../../../../docs/reference/fall-detection.md).
-Fall detection uses the toolkit's pose estimation tool internally.
+Fall detection is rule-based and works on top of pose estimation.

 This node normally runs on `detection mode` where it subscribes to a topic of OpenDR poses and detects whether the poses are fallen persons or not.
 By providing an image topic the node runs on `visualization mode`.
 It also gets images, performs pose estimation internally and visualizes the output on an output image topic.